-Dimoro Sports: What was your mindset and expectations going into your offseason workouts with the team?
+Dimoro Sports: What were your mindset and expectations going into your offseason workouts with the team?

 Wright: “Last season when I came back, I was just determined and happy to play football again.
 It makes me happy.
 Football is what I’ve been doing all my life, being able to get it back was just such a good feeling.
 I was just determined to really lead that semester because I’m an eligible freshman and I still have some school’s talking to me.
 I was ready to show them who I was.
 Certain things started hitting me and I really had to get my body back in tune and used to the game.
 I felt like I really didn’t fall off that much because on the field coaches liked what they’ve seen out of me.
 My balance and stuff, I’m not going to lie, when I first got back into it I felt so off because I was tripping and falling more.
 My balance was my real gift.
 It was my gift that I was born with.
 I was having trouble balancing my body.
 I was just off.
 I was there but I was hitting the ground way too much it seemed like.”

 “Everything was starting off pretty good.
 I was healthy, we were competing.
 There were some good running backs.
 There was a cross-town rival, American River [College].
-We had a speed back, power back shifty back.
+We had a speed back, power back, [and] shifty back.
 The first couple weeks of the season, I was doing really good.
 First game, we were really rotating and stuff.
 I ended up having a pretty good game.
 I scored my first college touchdown.
-Second game came around, same thing doing pretty good.
+[The] second game came around [and the] same thing doing pretty good.
 I scored a big touchdown, about a 55-yarder.
 To do that my second week in college at 17 because I still hadn’t turned 18 yet, it was really getting me going.
 I was like man I’m really excited to see what this season brings to me.”

 “I know last season was going well because there were schools I was talking to.
 I was able to talk to Cal-Berkeley again and I went on a visit there to a game when they played Weber State.
 I was fortunate enough to go watch that game and talk to the coach for a little bit.
 That was awesome.
 That was a blessing.
 It really made me feel so good because it just showed me that they’re people still out there, they’re waiting, and they want to see me succeed.
 That was awesome.”